 Owner and director information indicates that Chen Han is the president, secretary, treasurer, and director of iAngelic, Inc, and thus PrizeRebel, too.
 Whilst not unusual, it is somewhat unusual that a market research company boasting 8 million users and payouts totaling over $17 million in rewards.

 How do you use PrizeRebel?

-Before I signed up as a new user, the PrizeRebel site I was looking at was dry, business-like and limited.
-In fact, I couldn’t really see how PrizeRebel was a good fit for me, and it didn’t seem very welcoming at all.
+Before I signed up for an account as a new user on the survey site, the PrizeRebel site I was looking at was dry, business-like and limited.
+In fact, I couldn’t really see how this survey site was a good fit for me, and it didn’t seem very welcoming at all.

-Referred by a friend who was interested in signing up and had asked me to check it out on her behalf, I reluctantly signed up and suddenly, there was a whole different PrizeRebel site in front of me.
+Referred by one of my friends, who was interested in signing up for an account, and had asked me to check it out on her behalf, I reluctantly signed up and suddenly, there was a whole different PrizeRebel site in front of me.
 Gone were the not-so-helpful links and dumped content, and in its place was a virtual bank of video tutorials, FAQ, suggested surveys, videos, games and more.
-Everywhere I looked there were indicators of the best way to earn cashback, get paid, make money.
+Everywhere I looked there were indicators of the best way to earn points, earn rewards, earn cashback, redeem gift cards, get paid, make money.

 And then I found the blog and got lost there for a while, too.
-By far, the best blog on the site is Why You Should Always Take Part in PrizeRebel Raffles, Offers, and Contests:
+By far, one of the best blogs on the site is Why You Should Always Take Part in PrizeRebel Raffles, Offers, and Contests:

 The blog above talks about leaving points on the table and not taking advantage of all the ways to earn extra money online with PrizeRebel.
-This is the part that I just could not see until I signed up, so let’s get into it a little bit.
+This is the part that I just couldn’t see until I signed up, so let’s get into it a little bit.